The most random things I love traveling with

 Bottle brush and dish soap.
 For longer travels, particularly when I’m staying at hotels without kitchens, I always make sure that I bring along a bristle brush and dish soap for cleaning the kids’ water bottles.

 Headlamp.
-I will never stop talking about the virtues of the headlamps.
+I will never stop talking about the virtues of the headlamp.
 It comes in handy for literally any situation.
 Just in our last trip alone, I needed this in the middle of the night when I was trying to use the restroom and Ajeossi had turned off all the nightlight so it was impossible to see.
 I use a basic battery-powered Petzl headlamp, similar to this one, at home and on the road.

 Indoor slippers for kids.
 Because we don’t wear shoes indoors at home, we also prefer to leave shoes near the entrance when traveling in hotels.
 At the same time, most hotels aren’t clean enough to walk around barefoot and they only provide adult-sized slippers.
 For our most recent travels, we got these fun dinosaur and rabbit rubber-soled, fabric-lined children’s indoor slippers from Coupang.